 Now, she might have the chance to run away by being sent away for she is Jewish to a slave, torture camp, which is the rumor.
 The war has spread to the deepest corner of Poland.

 Emily’s three stepsisters are named Victoria, Penelope and Elizabeth.
 Victoria calls Emily “Dirty blood” and “Rat”.
 This encourages Penelope and Elizabeth to play along but they are only joking, jokes don’t hurt right?

 Emily lives in a broomstick cupboard and she can never leave the house.
-Hopefully she won’t be sent away to a Jewish, Prisoner of War camp.
+Hopefully she won’t be sent away to a Jewish war camp.
 She has to bear with Victoria’s worst insults but that’s better than being tortured right?

 All she knows is misery but what did she do to deserve such misery?
 She has no idea, if she knows she can’t remember.
 Some townsfolk say she is brave to stay, everyone knows how rude her stepsisters are, but she certainly never feels brave.

 Emily has a gentle sense of dignity, her only amusement is singing while she washes the muddy floor only to have it ruined again by that darn cat, Henrietta.